WVURAIL/gr-radio_astro/docs/README.md

 noise of the inputs.
 The samples in this plot are scaled, ranging from -1 to 1.
 The input signal must be much stronger to avoid too much digital noise from the sampler.
 When a horn and amplifiers are attached, the input signal level should be at leasts 10 times higher, roughtly with peak values ranging between -0.2 and 0.2.

+After getting a horn and amplifiers attached to the input of the SDR dongle, use the _Gain_ parameter to adjust the signal level.
+Then adjust the _sigma_ level so that a few events are detected in a minute.
+The peak event should be in the middle of the plot if all is working well.
+The _sigma_ level indicates how extreme a voltage peak must be to be declared an event.
+The lower the sigma level, the more events will be identified.
+Setting the Sigma level below 3 will cause many, many events to be detected.
+This will fill up your disk very quickly.
+Setting sigma around 4 will give a few events a minute.

 ### Executable Graphs